Facebook Scams

 How to Protect Our Facebook Account from Spam and Scams

-On Face book, if you do not directly be familiar with these bogus inbox and Wall posts you might involuntarily open your friends to the scam without knowing it.
-Similar to email spam, one way to stop Facebook spam from distribution is to be trained about it, malware and phishing messages.
-Know how to mark them and also make known yourself with how these Facebook spam messages work.
+On Facebook, if you do not directly recognize these bogus inbox and wall posts, you might involuntarily expose your friends to the scam without knowing it.
+Similar to email spam, one way to stop Facebook spam from spreading is to be informed about it, including malware and phishing messages.
+Know how to identify them and familiarize yourself with how these Facebook spam messages work.

 Facebook Wall Spam

-One of the majority frequent types of Facebook spam is a Wall post that encourages you to establish a Facebook request.
-The application will need that you to be in agreement that the application can post to Walls and your Facebook friend's pages.
-When you permit this approval, the spam message is straight away sent to your friend's Walls.
-If a friend sees the message and performs the action, he or she will then see the similar spam on their Wall and the sequence continues.
-This is how the spam messages can shift so rapidly through Facebook.
+One of the most frequent types of Facebook spam is a wall post that encourages you to install a Facebook application.
+The application will require you to agree that it can post to your wall and your Facebook friends' pages.
+When you permit this access, the spam message is immediately sent to your friends' walls.
+If a friend sees the message and performs the action, he or she will then see similar spam on their wall—and the sequence continues.
+This is how spam messages can spread so rapidly through Facebook.

-Unfortunately, a lot of messages are intended to trick Facebook users into cutting and pasting cruel code into the address bar in the Web browser or by clicking an embedded link in the messages so as to takes you off Facebook (normally through a URL shorter link) where you might potentially turn into victim to malicious malware and phishing scams.
+Unfortunately, many messages are intended to trick Facebook users into copying and pasting malicious code into the address bar of their web browser or by clicking an embedded link in the message that takes them off Facebook (usually through a URL shortener), where they may potentially become victims of malicious malware and phishing scams.

-Facebook does have a number of safety controls in place and the system is capable to notice numerous of these types of messages before they become unchecked on Facebook.
-In a few instances you may be asked to authenticate a "Like" or you may see a caution that a link you are demanding to visit has been classified as potentially violent by Facebook.
+Facebook does have a number of safety controls in place, and the system is capable of detecting many of these types of messages before they become widespread on the platform.
+In some instances, you may be asked to verify a "Like," or you may see a warning that a link you are trying to visit has been classified as potentially harmful by Facebook.

 Facebook wall spam refers to unwanted, irrelevant, or excessive content posted on a user's profile or timeline.
 This can include unsolicited advertisements, clickbait links, repetitive messages, or even malicious content.
 Wall spam can be disruptive and frustrating for users, as it clutters their timeline with unwanted material.
 It often originates from fake or compromised accounts seeking to promote products, services, or websites.
 To combat wall spam, users should be cautious about accepting friend requests from unknown individuals and adjust their privacy settings to control who can post on their timeline.
 Additionally, reporting and blocking spam accounts can help reduce the incidence of unwanted content.
 Facebook also employs algorithms and automated systems to detect and remove spammy content, but users should remain vigilant and proactive in managing their own account's security and content.